Lead Service Line Replacement: Policy Design, Program Development, and Execution

 - What is your Area Doing to Remove Lead Pipes?

 - How Can you Create or Improve Your Program?

-Ying joined DC Water in 2011 and has focused her career on water quality and research activities on lead in drinking water.
-As assistant program manager at the Water Quality & Technology Department, Ying overlooks the lead compliance programs, general lead monitoring programs, and provide insights to lead related projects.
-Ying hold a Master’s degree in Environmental Engineering from University of Minnesota and a Bachelor’s degree in Chemical Engineering from University of Illinois Urbana-Champaign.
+Ying has a passion to reduce lead in drinking water.
+Her first project with lead in drinking water was during graduate school at the University of Minnesota to investigate the use of stannous chloride as a lead corrosion inhibitor.
+After that, she joined DC Water in 2011 and focused her career on water quality and research activities on lead in drinking water.
+At the Water Quality & Technology Department, Ying managed the lead testing and compliance monitoring programs, supported the lead service line inventory developments, and provided insights to lead in drinking water research projects.
+Ying joined the Office of Ground Water and Drinking Water at the EPA in 2020 and oversees the state grant, Lead Testing at School and Child Care Program Drinking Water.
+Ying holds a Master’s degree in Civil & Environmental Engineering from the University of Minnesota and a Bachelor’s degree in Chemical Engineering from the University of Illinois Urbana-Champaign.

 Mackenzie Matthews, Energy Program Specialist, Affordability and Efficiency Division, Washington DC Department of Energy and Environment